 It is no surprise that Grammarly is my number two choice.

-That is because I use it every day, day in and day out for my online writing.
+That is because I use it every single day, day in and day out, for my online writing.

 For me, it is always on.
-Then it is only a matter of one click, and I can find and re-write any passive voice sentences.
+Then it is only a matter of one click, and I can find and re-write any passive phrases.

 Here is a screengrab of my Grammarly editor for this post as I was writing it in WordPress.

-You can see the structures are highlighted for you.
+You can see it detects passive voice sentences and highlights the occurrences for you.
 On the right, there is an explanation and examples of how to change the voice.

 It makes it easy for me to find any of these forms.
 Then I can quickly change and re-write these sentences in the active voice.

-The reason I have Grammary in second place is that it doesn’t use your words as Prowritingaid does.
+The reason I have Grammarly in second place is because it doesn’t use your words as Prowritingaid does.
 But it still does a great job.

 You can read our full Grammarly review for more details.

-The Hemingway App is very well known as a great tool to check for passive construction.
+The Hemingway App is very well known as a tremendous passive tool.

 This is true.
-It is super fast, and it gives you a very clear green highlight for every structure it finds in your writing.
+It is super fast, and it identifies passive voice with a clear green highlight for every structure it finds in your writing.

 But then it is up to you to change your sentences.